 Microsoft announced that Paint 3D preview app is now built-in to Windows 10 since the Creator’s Update Preview build 14971.
 That’s great.
-But what’s more interesting is that, launching mspaint.exe starts the modern or UWP Paint 3D app from now on.
+But what’s more interesting is that, launching mspaint.exe starts the modern or UWP Paint 3D app in the Creators Update.
 This post tells you how to get back classic Paint in Windows 10 Creators Update.

 Paint replaced by Paint 3D?